Top

 There is an Appeal Process which enables parents/carers to appeal against non-admission to the school.
 If you are not happy with the allocated school place on 1 March:

 1. Any boys who have met the qualifying standard for Marling School can ask to go on our waiting list.
-Gloucestershire County Council’s (GCC’s) waiting list deadline is Weds 8 March 2023.
-GCC will notify parents of the outcome of waiting list requests after Weds 29 March 2023.
+Gloucestershire County Council’s (GCC’s) waiting list deadline is in March 2024.
+GCC will notify parents of the outcome of waiting list requests at the end of March 2024.

 Key Dates

-In-person Appeal Hearings will take place w/c 19 June 2023 at a local venue.
+In-person Appeal Hearings will take place during the week beginning 10 June 2024 at a local venue.